How Robust is your Fair Model? Exploring the Robustness of Diverse Fairness Strategies: Robustness of Fair Solutions

 Before delving into the details of our method, it is important to outline what kind of behaviour is expected of our models given data affected by increasing noise levels to be deemed ``robust w.r.t.\ fairness''.
 This approach allows us to separate robust models from non-robust models.

 As outlined in the introduction, unfairness manifests itself through differences between groups that can be observed in the training data.
-As such, we can say that, given an input space $\mathcal{X}$ of size $N$ where $\mathcal{X}_i$ for $i=\{1,..,N\}$ are the variables, and we have $M$ distinct protected groups $\mathbf{A}=\{a_1,...,a_M\}$, that:
+As such, we can say that, given an input space $\mathcal{X}$ of size $N$ where $\mathcal{X}_i$ for $i=\{1,\ldots,N\}$ are the variables, and we have $M$ distinct protected groups $\mathbf{A}=\{a_1,\ldots,a_M\}$, that

 for at least one set of values for $i,j,k$.
 In fact, the way values for each variable are distributed could potentially vary between groups.
-To quantify this disparity, we can measure the difference between these distributions using the \textit{Bhattacharyya Distance}.
+To quantify this disparity, we can measure the difference between these distributions using the \textit{Bhattacharyya Distance} given in Definition~\ref{def:bah} and built upon the $L^2$ \emph{inner product} outlined in Definition~\ref{def:l2}.

-\begin{definition}[$L^2$ Inner Product] If there exist two real functions $u:\Omega\mapsto\mathbb{R}$ and $v:\Omega\mapsto\mathbb{R}$, then their $L^2$ norm is defined as:
+\begin{definition}[$L^2$ Inner Product] If there exist two real functions $u:\Omega\mapsto\mathbb{R}$ and $v:\Omega\mapsto\mathbb{R}$, then their $L^2$ norm is defined as